 Everyday productivity worked better on the Origin Neuron; after all, word processors and music players are not going to faze a system designed to play big-budget games at high resolutions.
 No matter how many tabs I had open in Chrome, no matter how many videos I streamed, no matter how much music I listened to, the Neuron kept pace with my activities.
 This is fitting, considering the system's powerful AMD Ryzen 9 3950X processor and 32 GB of RAM.

 Unless I needed Bluetooth connectivity, that is.
 I don't know if this is an isolated or widespread issue, but I could barely get Bluetooth to work on the Neuron.
 As soon as it discovered Bluetooth devices, it lost them again in the middle of pairing.
 My keyboard would stay paired for only a minute or two at a time; the Neuron wouldn't even recognize my earbuds.
-Origin was unable to pinpoint a cause, but it made any kind of wireless setup prohibitively difficult.
+Origin explained that this was due to a missing Bluetooth antenna in our review unit.
+As such, most users should have better luck with Bluetooth, but that's still what we experienced.

 The system performed well on some of our synthetic benchmarks.
 Copying 5GB of data from an external hard drive took only 2.8 seconds, considerably less than our 12.9-second average.
 (Our lab tech pointed out that this was not the case while copying over games from external hard drives, which she said took an extremely long time.)
 On the other hand, the Neuron fell short of the category average in the Geekbench 4.3 test: 33,610 for the Neuron versus 36,113 for the average.
 The Geekbench 5.0 test revealed similar results: 8,520 for the Neuron and 10,251 for the average.